entice/entice/routes.md

 A JavaScript frontend to the server, mainly here for testing purposes for now.

+#### `/api/login`

+Takes an `email`, a `password` and a `client_version`, with the latter not being a security check, but rather a sanity check for clients that may have not been updated to the latest released version that works with the server version.

 #### `/api/char`

 Available skills of this API are represented as a base-16 encoded bit array.